Abhishekkumar2021/Abhishekkumar2021/README.md

 # About me
 - I am an engineering student pursuing B. Tech in computer science from Indian Institute of Technology, Guwahati.
 I am very passionate about learning new technologies.
-- I am a Web devloper and Commpetitive programmer
+- I am a Web devloper and Competitive programmer
 - Currently I am into Data science